 Daylight Saving Time Today

-The daylight saving time followed today is as per the Energy Policy Act of 2005 being in effect since 2007.
+The daylight saving time in Australia followed today is as per the Energy Policy Act of 2005 being in effect since 2007.
 Still, less than 40% of countries in the world use daylight saving time.
 In the process of daylight saving time, the clocks are always set one hour back or ahead.
 However, on Lord Howe Island, Australia, clocks are set only 30 minutes forward from LHST (UTC+10:30) to LHDT (UTC+11) during DST.

 You will find various variations of adjustment of time like either half adjustment or double adjustment.
 Half adjustment means adjusting for 30 minutes while double adjustment means adjusting for 2 hours.
 There are instances of 20 and 40 minutes adjustments as well.